rancher/rancher.github.io/rancher/api/index.md

 - Every type has a [Schema]({{site.baseurl}}/rancher/api/api-resources/schema/) which describes:
   - The URL to get to the collection of this type of resources
   - Every field the resource can have, along with their type, basic validation rules, whether they are required or optional, etc.
-  - Every action that is possible on this type of resouce, with their inputs and outputs (also as schemas).
+  - Every action that is possible on this type of resource, with their inputs and outputs (also as schemas).
   - Every field that filtering is allowed on
   - What HTTP verb methods are available for the collection itself, or for individual resources in the collection.